CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/system-parts.md

 CoalaWeb Social Links is a complete social media package to help your site visitors share content, follow you through a variety of social networks and vote for particular content with social buttons.

-<div class="uk-alert" markdown="1">When you install CoalaWeb Social Links all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>
+<div class="uk-alert">When you install CoalaWeb Social Links all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

 ## <a name="component"></a>Component